Antrikshy/antrikshy.github.io/_posts/2016-08-26-how-i-got-started-with-programming-side-projects.md

 The summer break after my second year was when I gathered momentum.
 That was when I started my adventure in the world of open-source software.
 Still, I placed too much importance in knowing *more* programming languages.
 This sentiment would change with time, but it didn't hurt.
 So far, I had worked with Java, C and C++ in course-assigned projects.
 I had also dabbled a bit with Python on Codecademy and through a [simple reddit bot](https://github.com/Antrikshy/InternetLyingPolice_reddit_bot) project previously.

-I decided to go out and teach myself more programming languages over the summer break so I had more space to fill on my resume.
+I decided to go out and teach myself more programming languages over the summer break so I could make my resume appear more substantial.

 I focused on JavaScript and Python, and a little bit of PHP.
 I'm glad **I kept my dreams limited in scope** and worked on tiny projects.
 I made [safcat](https://github.com/Antrikshy/safcat), [x-poster](https://github.com/Antrikshy/x-poster) and [RecoverTabs](https://github.com/Antrikshy/RecoverTabs), which were all Safari extensions that fulfilled some of my wants.
 RecoverTabs became my first popular project on GitHub; it added Cmd+Shift+T functionality to Safari, which all other browsers ship with, while Safari comes with sort of half-baked functionality.